 To assist with speedier service, we now have a group email at DHSXrayTanning@dhs.wisconsin.gov.
 Please feel free to send us any questions, whether technical or administrative.

 - Medications and Other Agents That Increase Sensitivity to Light - This includes over-the-counter supplements that may cause increased sensitivity.
 It is the operators' responsibility, under the law, to determine whether a client is taking medicine or supplements that may require alteration of the tanning times.

 - Management of Waste Fluorescent Lamps and Incandescent Bulbs - The Wisconsin Department of Natural Resources and the US EPA require that lamps used in tanning beds, which may contain mercury, are disposed of in an approved manner.

-- Warning Sign P-45010 (PDF, 33 KB) - Wisconsin Statutes require that a warning sign appear in each area where each tanning device is used and readable by the customer.
+- Warning Sign P-45010 (PDF, 33 KB) - Wisconsin Statutes require that a warning sign appear in each area where each tanning device is used and that the sign must be readable by the customer.
 The copy provided here in a PDF file may be downloaded and printed.
-Tanning device operators may copy and use this sign to meet that requirement.
-Do not reduce the size of this sign beyond the regular 8 1/2 x 11" size.
+Tanning device operators may copy and use this sign to meet this statutory requirement.
+Do not reduce the size of this sign beyond the regular 8 1/2" x 11" size.

 - There is a new 10% federal excise tax on indoor Tanning services contained in the Patient Protection and Affordable Care Act (HR 3590).
 See the IRS website for details.
 Taxes on Form 720 are to be sent to: Department of the Treasury, IRS, Cincinnati, OH 45999-0009.